modxorg/Docs/en/revolution/2.x/developing-in-modx/other-development-resources/reserved-parameters.md

 _old_uri: "2.x/developing-in-modx/other-development-resources/reserved-parameters"
 ---

-Reserved GET Parameters Inside the MODx Manager
+Reserved GET Parameters Inside the MODX Manager
 -----------------------------------------------

-The following is a list (currently incomplete) of GET parameters used by the MODx manager.
+The following is a list (currently incomplete) of GET parameters used by the MODX Manager.
 You should avoid using any of these parameters in [Custom Manager Pages](/revolution/2.x/developing-in-modx/advanced-development/custom-manager-pages "Custom Manager Pages"):

 - **a** – used to define an action
 - **context\_key** – specifies one of your contexts (e.g. "web" or "mgr")